YS-L/csvlens/README.md

 ### Optional parameters
-* `-d <delimiter>`: Custom delimiter to use when parsing the CSV (e.g. `csvlens file.csv -d \t`)
+* `-d <delimiter>`: Custom delimiter to use when parsing the CSV (e.g. `csvlens file.csv -d $\t`).
+Specify `-d auto` to auto-detect the delimiter.
 * `-i, --ignore-case`: Searches ignore case.
-Ignored if any uppercase letters are present in the search string
+Ignored if any uppercase letters are present in the search string.

 ## Installation